People often get the name of this country wrong because it is very confusing. But the names mean different things.

 Great Britain: Great Britain means the big island that is home to Scotland, England and Wales, plus most of the small islands around it.
 The word ‘great’ does not mean ‘excellent’ – it is an old way to say ‘big’.
 Great Britain is a historical name, from a time when ‘Britannia’ could mean the island of Britain or the smaller French region of Brittany.
 Today, the word ‘Britain’ is often used by itself.

-The British Isles: The British Isles is the name for Great Britain and all the surrounding islands – including Ireland.
+The British Isles: The British Isles is the name for Great Britain and all the surrounding islands – including Ireland, the Isle of Man and the Channel Islands.
 It is only used in geography, but the Irish do not like this name.
 The ‘British and Irish Isles’ is a better way to say it.

 The Commonwealth is an association of countries that support each other in areas like trade and human rights.
-Canada, Australia and island nations like Fiji and the Seychelles are among the countries.
-The Queen is the ceremonial head, but has no power over the individual members.
+Canada, Australia and island nations like Fiji and the Seychelles are among the countries in the Commonwealth.
+The King is the ceremonial head of state for some of these countries, but has no power over the individual members.

 The two main political parties in the UK are the Conservatives (right-wing) and Labour (left-wing).
 Both are reasonably moderate.
 The Liberal Democrats are placed in the centre.